 - Post-approval: Handling the maintenance that comes with a patent can be daunting but essential for protecting your work.
 This can include a solid defense when someone challenges your patent.

-Proving your patent is unique and keeping it in place isn’t always an easy ask.
+Proving your invention is unique and keeping it in place isn’t always an easy ask.
 It can require experienced help every step of the way.